dippyshere/stw-daily/README.md

 ## How to start the bot
 Edit the token with your bots token (located on the last line), then run the python file.

+If you dont know what a bot token is or need one, you can [create an application on discord](https://discord.com/developers/applications), then create a bot and copy it's token.

 Alternatively, you can [Use my publicly one hosted on heroku here.](https://discord.com/api/oauth2/authorize?client_id=757776996418715651&permissions=313344&scope=bot)